 Are you open-minded, imaginative, argumentative, methodical, logical and determined?
 Do you wonder about the world, how it works and how mankind is changing it?
-If so, you will probably be interested in 'A' Level Chemistry at Hinchingbrooke.
-It is a rewarding but demanding course, which sets the subject within a relevant and modern-day framework, without sacrificing intellectual rigour.
+If so, you will probably be interested in A Level Chemistry at Hinchingbrooke.
+It is a rewarding but demanding course, which sets The3ubjectt within a relevant and modern-day framework, without sacrificing intellectual rigour.
 It builds on the higher concepts learnt at GCSE and appeals to students who like to ask the questions 'why', 'how' and 'what' and are keen to find out the answers.

-- Module 1 Development of practical skills in Chemistry: skills of planning, implementing, analysis and evaluation - Module 2 Foundations in Chemistry: atoms, compounds, molecules and equations; amount of substance; acid-base and redox reactions; electrons, bonding and structure - Module 3 Periodic Table and energy: the Periodic Table and periodicity; Group 2 and the halogens; qualitative analysis; enthalpy changes; reaction rates and equilibrium (qualitative) - Module 4 Core organic Chemistry: basic concepts; hydrocarbons; alcohols and haloalkanes; organic synthesis; analytical techniques (IR, MS) - Module 5 Physical Chemistry and transition elements: reaction rates and equilibrium (quantitative); pH and buffers; enthalpy, entropy and free energy; redox and electrode potentials; transition elements
+Module 1: Development of practical skills in Chemistry: skills of planning, implementing, analysis and evaluation

+Module 2: Foundations in Chemistry: atoms, compounds, molecules and equations; amount of substance; acid-base and redox reactions; electrons, bonding and structure

+Module 3: Periodic Table and energy: the Periodic Table and periodicity; Group 2 and the halogens; qualitative analysis; enthalpy changes; reaction rates and equilibrium (qualitative)

+Module 4: Core organic Chemistry: basic concepts; hydrocarbons; alcohols and haloalkanes; organic synthesis; analytical techniques (IR, MS)

-• Module 6 - Organic Chemistry and analysis: Aromatic compounds; carbonyl compounds; carboxylic acids and esters; nitrogen compounds; polymers; organic synthesis; chromatography and spectroscopy (NMR).
+Module 5: Physical Chemistry and transition elements: reaction rates and equilibrium (quantitative); pH and buffers; enthalpy, entropy and free energy; redox and electrode potentials; transition elements carboxylic acids and esters; nitrogen compounds; polymers; organic synthesis; chromatography and spectroscopy (NMR).